ninoabbate/docker-morgue/README.md

 Morgue consists of two containers: one mariadb database and the application (Apache + PHP 5).

-The Morgue container is built from scratch starting from Alpine and Morgue source code (https://github.com/etsy/morgue).
+The Morgue container is built from scratch starting from Alpine Linux and Morgue source code (https://github.com/etsy/morgue).

 ## Requirements
 - docker